subhankar31/DSA_PRACTICE/com.rakeshsubhankar.dsa.practice/dsapatternsseventyquestions/readme.md

 7)QueuePattern Question N.O 37 to 39
 8)BinaryTreePattern Question N.O 40 to 49
 9)BinarySearchTreePattern Question N.O 50 to 58
-10)HeapsPattern Question N.O 59 to
+10)HeapsPattern Question N.O 59 to 62
+11)GraphPattern Question N.O 63 to 70